1ndevelopment/android-build-env/README.md

 ---

 Build once.
-Pull anywhere.
-Your CI pipeline goes straight to `./gradlew` — no SDK downloads, no Java installs, no waiting.
+Pull anywhere. — no SDK downloads, no Java installs, no waiting.

 ## What's inside